 The parent company sells some of its holdings in the subsidiary (usually via an IPO), which establishes the subsidiary as its own standalone company.
-However, the parent company still retains a stake in the newly formed company, which allows the parent company to capitalize on the business segment of the subsidiary.
-The difference between a carve-out and a spin-off is that in a spin-off situation, the parent company transfers all its shares in the newly formed company, therefore relinquishing its equity stake in it.
+However, the parent company still retains a stake in the new company, which allows the parent company to capitalize on the business segment of the subsidiary.
+The difference between a carve-out and a spin-off is that in a spin-off divestiture, the parent company transfers all its existing shares in the new subsidiary company, therefore relinquishing its equity stake in it.

 The Purpose of Carve-Out Divestitures and Why They Are Used

 The purpose of a carve-out is not necessarily to jettison the business unit from the parent company but instead to sell a part of the equity stake in the business.
 By doing so, the parent company is able to maintain the majority stake in the business, which allows some control over it.
 Another reason the equity carve-out is used is that it allows the parent company to get a cash inflow for the “partial” sale of the business unit but still maintain some control over it.

 Where a Virtual Data Room Comes into Play

 Naturally, all this business dealing takes time and plenty of back and forth between the parties involved.
 Because of the complex nature of the equity carve-out, a virtual data room (VDR) can help streamline the process.
 A VDR is a secure, online repository where the players in the deal can store, share and edit the documents required for the deal.
 CapLinked, an industry leader in the space, provides VDRs that are secure yet simple to manage.
 To see for yourself how a CapLinked virtual data room can help streamline your carve-out transaction, sign up for a free trial to see its management features, document collaboration controls, customizable permissions and more.

 Chris Capelle is a technology expert, writer and instructor.
 For over 25 years, he has worked in the publishing, advertising and consumer products industries.